 Performing a Clean Boot can help you start Windows through a minimal set of drivers and startup programs, which can avoid software conflicts while resetting Windows 10/11.
 In order to perform a clean boot, you need to do:

-Step 1: Type msconfig in the Run box (pressing the Windows +R keys to open Run box), and press Enter.
+Step 1: Type msconfig in the Run box (pressing the Windows +R keys to open the Run box), and press Enter.

 Step 2: Then go to the Services tab.
 Check the Hide All Microsoft Services box.